 If I don’t grow up, then mom will not be old; and if mom is not old, she will not die.
-No appeal to maternal love, or to the competences that come with growing up are successful for the mother in calming her son’s fears.
+No appeal to maternal love, or to the competencies that come with growing up is successful for the mother in calming her son’s fears.
 So much for attempts to “correct” emotional logic.

 Eric’s story is a parallel musing.
 He allies with the mother in an adult reaction to a child’s discovery of the connection between aging and death.
 Eric blurs the line between intention (“I intend to live a long time…until I’m 100 years old”) and reality–that he, or any parent, will live to the age of 100.
 This very confusion of desire and outcome is one of the typical characteristics of thought of 3 to 5-year-olds (see Fraiberg’s The Magic Years, 1959).

 The mother brilliantly uses her son’s pride in his ability to count to get him to count to 100–which is such a high number that he is happily asleep long before he can get there.
 He awakes secure in his mother’s love, and if we are to explain, with a new syllogism: One-hundred is old; mom is not 100, so I can grow up.
 But it would be a mistake to point this out to him or to do more than enjoy the moment of happiness.

 We all tell stories, and it is important to note that some stories have more satisfactory outcomes than others.
 People enjoy each other’s stories, especially when they feel that their own story has been accepted.
 Rather than challenging the logic of a story, we can find a way to utilize its elements in some new and hopeful combination.